 Skip the conference room (where everyone essentially exchanges one office seat for another); next time you have a company meeting, invite your colleagues outside for a walk where you can collaborate and get in some extra steps.
 Can’t convince everyone to join the mobile meeting?
 Get up and go for a quick lap yourself several times a day to know you’re reaping the rewards of moving.

 Don’t rely on emails to carry your messages throughout your organization.
 Whenever possible, get up and walk over to your co-worker’s desk to deliver your message in person.

-Slightly Extend Commute Time
+Extend Commuting Time